Deutsch English

 Conditions for the Assumption of Costs for Incontinence Aids

-The medical products required for absorption and/or drainage care are supplies in accordance with Volume V of the Social Insurance Code (SGB V).
+The medical products required for drainage aids for incontinence care are supplies in accordance with Volume V of the Social Insurance Code (SGB V).
 They are therefore billable to the health insurance company.
-In order for your health insurance company to cover the cost of incontinence aids (e.g. catheters, urinal condoms, urine collection bags), some conditions must be met:
+In order for your health insurance company to cover the cost of incontinence aids (e.g. catheters, urinal condoms, urine bags), some conditions must be met:

 1. Your incontinence disorder has been diagnosed by your treating physician and he/she has prescribed appropriate remedies.